cabinetoffice/node-web-template/README.md

-# Node Webapp Template
+# Node Web-app Template
 ![Static Badge](https://img.shields.io/badge/test_coverage-%E2%89%A595%25-green)

 ## Overview

 The following repo allows us to quickly bootstrap Node projects, using this allows us to ensure consistency across our Node repositories.
-It can be a starting point for the creation of RESTfull API ​or for the creation of web application with GDS GovUK frontend best practice.
+It can be a starting point for the creation of RESTful API ​or for the creation of web application with [GOV.UK Design System](https://design-system.service.gov.uk/) best practice.

-In the context of a web application, each page or user interface, defined by an endpoint, is devided into three components (MVC) and as a best practice the names for the model, view and controller have, when possible, the same start name of the endpoints (es. for the `/info` page we have the: `info.controller.ts` and `info.html` files if model present we will have had `info.model.ts`)
+In the context of a web application, each page or user interface, defined by an endpoint, is divided into three components (MVC) and as a best practice the names for the model, view and controller have, when possible, the same start name of the endpoints (e.g. for the `/info` page we have the: `info.controller.ts` and `info.html` files.
+If models were present, we would have `info.model.ts`)

 ### The Model